powerjg/learning_gem5/part1/building.rst

 3. SCons_
     gem5 uses SCons as its build environment.
-    SCons is like make on steriods and uses Python scripts for all aspects of the build process.
+    SCons is like make on steroids and uses Python scripts for all aspects of the build process.
     This allows for a very flexible (if slow) build system.

     To get SCons on Ubuntu use